apache/skywalking-website/README.md

 ### Projects and Document

-The data of documentation link is located in `data/docs.yml` and formated as `YAML`.
+The data of documentation link is located in `data/docs.yml` and formatted as `YAML`.

-Update the [config file](https://github.com/algolia/docsearch-configs/blob/master/configs/skywalking.json) everytime in order that a new documentation version will be available searched by [algolia](https://www.algolia.com/).

 ### Event